MontrealCorpusTools/Montreal-Forced-Aligner/docs/source/introduction.rst

 an audio file and generate a time-aligned version using a pronunciation dictionary to look up phones for words.

+Many languages have pretrained acoustic models available for download and use (:ref:`pretrained_acoustic`)

 Montreal Forced Aligner
 =======================